rinfo/rdl/manage/README.txt

 This sends a "ping" request to the rinfo-main server, causing it to reload the admin data.

-Setting Up the Integration Environment
+Setting Up the Integration Environment from Scratch
 ========================================================================

 The integration environment is supposed to be run as a virtual server